This post may contain affiliate links.

-I would urge new travellers not to tick off counties, it’s no way to see the world.
-Remember, I’m 48 years old and I’ve spent months in many of these places because I love them.
-Other countries I know I’ll never visit, I simply have no interest.
+I would urge new travellers not to tick off every country in the world, it’s no way to enjoy travel.
+Remember, I’m 52 years old and I’ve spent months in many of these places because I love them.
+Other countries I know I’ll never visit because I simply have no interest.

 Travel slow and travel deep, the rewards are far richer.

 I’m not counting airport stop overs, I usually do, I think they count so long as you have a few hours off the plane.